|

 Shelly Toltz, OD, an optometrist, mother and former school teacher.
 “They’re affordable, do not require cleaning and storage, and

+allow kids to pursue sports, arts and academics without dealing with glasses.”
 On its Soflens Facebook page, the Bausch + Lomb SofLens daily disposable “Seeing Eye to Eye” contest asks parents with kids

 between the ages of 10 and 19 to submit a story of 200 words or less along with a photo by Aug.
 27, 2010.